-Larry Tashjian is the founder, President and CEO of CAM Capital Advisors, an opportunitistic valued based manager in all asset classes.
-Prior to starting CAM Capital Advisors, he was Chief Executive Office of Provident Investment Counsel (PIC), a Pasadena-based investment company that specializes in growth stocks across all capitalizations.
-During his time with PIC (1981 - 2005), Mr. Tashjian was an integral part of the company's growth.
+Mr. Tashjian is President and CEO of CAM Capital Advisors, an opportunistic valued based manager in all asset classes.
+Prior to starting CAM Capital Advisors, he was Chief Executive Office of Provident Investment Counsel (PIC), a Pasadena-based investment company that specializes in growth stocks across all capitalization.
+During his time with PIC (1981 – 2005), Mr. Tashjian was an integral part of the company's growth.

 In 1995, he was intimately involved in the sale of PIC to United Asset Management, a New York Stock Exchange-listed company.
 He would go on to serve on its board of directors.
 At the time of the sale, PIC was one of the largest money management acquisitions in the history of the industry.

 Near the end of 2000, United Asset Management was acquired by Old Mutual PLC (OM) the largest and oldest financial institution in South Africa.
 With PIC once again on the move, Mr. Tashjian was, again, instrumental in negotiating a successful monetary transaction for the principals of PIC for a change in corporate governance.

 Prior to joining PIC, Mr. Tashjian worked for the Bank of America, both in retail banking and Corporate Finance.
 His professional career in investment management spans over 20 years.